annaesvensson/yellow-help/1-en/troubleshooting.md

 </IfModule>
 ```

 When your website doesn't work, then you have to [enable the rewrite module](https://stackoverflow.com/questions/869092/how-to-enable-mod-rewrite-for-apache-2-2) and [change the AllowOverride configuration](https://stackoverflow.com/questions/18740419/how-to-set-allowoverride-all).
+On some web servers you have to change the AllowOverride configuration from `AllowOverride None` to `AllowOverride All`.
 After the configuration has been changed, you may have to restart the Apache web server.

 ## Problems with Nginx